The Best Pinot Noir Food Pairings to Transform Your Table

 Jump to Section

+Charcuterie is a classic component of food and wine pairings, often featured in hands-on or virtual wine tastings.
 The deeper flavors and textures of rich, salty cuts of meat are perfect pinot noir food pairings with a lighter-bodied varietal, such as a Burgundy.
 Think savory salami, prosciutto and smoked ham.
 Their smokiness and soft fatty profiles are highlighted wonderfully by the playful zing of a fruity bottle with jammy plum, cherry and berry notes.
+Our favorite picks include:

 You’ll find the acidity of a softer bottle with fruity notes a pleasant foil to the creaminess of the cheese.
 Serve with fresh green grapes and elegant crackers or toast points for spreading to add an extra-special touch.
 If you need a little more guidance here, virtual wine and cheese tastings can help you plan the ultimate pairings to elevate any special soirée.

-The versatility of pinot noir and its variations make it a suitable partner for meats of all kinds.
+The versatility of pinot noir, and the variations of this type of wine, make it a suitable partner for meats of all kinds.
 Plan pinot noir pairing for poultry in terms of color; lighter selections such as roasted chicken and turkey play well with a white pinot noir, while darker selections like duck and other fowl call for a medium-bodied red.

 When creating pinot noir food pairings with fish, remember that bolder versions of a red pinot noir will dial back the forward flavor of fatty choices such as swordfish and tuna.
 Bold pinot noirs are also a smart wine pairing with salmon.